Brian-Masse/UIUniversals/README.md

 - `wide` specifies wether the button fills all available horizontal space.
 Defaults to false
 - `small` specifies wether the button do not have vertical padding around its labels.
 Defaults to false
 - `color` specifies the color of the button background.
 If a value is provided, it overrides the style arg.
 Defaults to nil.
+- `foregroundColor` species a fixed foregroundStyle for the button.
+Defaults to .black.
+Set to nil, the color dynamically changes with the iOS system theme.
 - `style` specifies the style of the button background.
 Defaults to UniversalStyle.primary
 - `completed` is a computed boolean describing wether the button is in a toggled or untoggled state.
 Left blank, the button will always be untoggled.
 - `action` the action of the button